RESEARCHERS

 International Society for Optics and Photonics (SPIE)

-• This agreement does not allow you to enjoy an APC with the proceedings
+• This agreement does not allow for the enjoyment of an APC with the proceedings.

 In the transformative agreement with SPIE, the UPC has an unlimited number of APCs.